128technology/docs/docs/initialize_u-iso_adv_workflow.md

 sidebar_label: Initialize Your Device - Advanced Workflows
 ---

-While the Web Interface is the recommended method of initializing and onboarding your SSR device, there are additional methods to complete the process.
+While the Web Interface is the recommended method of initializing and onboarding your SSR device, there are alternative methods that can be used to complete the process.
+These methods are typically used when further customization of the conductor and router is required, and performed by advanced users.

+Select the method that suits the needs of your deployment.

 - [PCLI Workflow](#pcli-workflow)
 - [USB Initialization](#usb-initialization)